jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-Rome.md

 ```
 ssh cisco@198.18.128.103
 ```
-This VM has a client script that will query Jalapeno and create a linux ip route with SRv6 encapsulation
+This VM has a client script that will query Jalapeno and create linux ip routes with SR or SRv6 encapsulations.

 Linux SRv6 route reference: https://segment-routing.org/index.php/Implementation/Configuration

+For host-based SR we'll simply use Linux's iproute2 MPLS implemenation.
+There are a number of decent references to be found; this one is very straightforward: https://liuhangbin.netlify.app/post/mpls-on-linux/

-1. cd into the lab_6 directory on Rome VM:
+1. On the Rome VM cd into the lab_6 directory:
 ```
 cd ~/SRv6_dCloud_Lab/lab_6
 ```
-2. Get familiar with files in the directory
+2. Get familiar with files in the directory; specifically:
 ```
-cat amsterdam.json
 cat rome.json
 cat cleanup_rome_routes.sh
 ls netservice